 The Massachusetts Suzuki Festival is a two-day annual event for Suzuki students, parents, and teachers from across the state.
-Participants enjoy masterclasses, group classes, chamber music, workshops, performances, early childhood education, and much more for Violin, Viola, Cello, Guitar, and Piano.
-Our 2019 Suzuki Festival will take place the weekend of March 9-10, at New England Conservatory, located at 30 Gainsborough Street, Boston.
+Participants enjoy masterclasses, group classes, chamber music, workshops, performances, early childhood education, and much more for Violin, Viola, Cello, Bass, Guitar, Flute, and Piano.
+Our 2020 Suzuki Festival will take place the weekend of March 14-15 at New England Conservatory, (located at 30 Gainsborough Street, Boston).

 Location: New England Conservatory

 The festival will take place in 3 different buildings:

 The Jordan Hall Building (30 Gainsborough Street)

 The Student Life & Performing Center (255 St. Botolph Street)